solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 ## Usage

 When writing a proposal, set the `addresses` object using the `setAddresses` method.
 Ensure the correct path for `Addresses.json` file is passed inside the constructor while creating the `addresses` object.
 Use the `addresses` object to add, update, retrieve, and remove addresses.
-Hack: A single `addresses` object can also be set to more than one proposal to reflect changes from one proposal into another.

 ```solidity
 pragma solidity ^0.8.0;